chrisaberger/checks/index.md

 -Micros (Ablation Study)
 -Macros (End-to-End Comparison)
 ```
-Why would I care about your ablation study if I did not know its impact when compared to the state-of-the-art?
-This is what the macros validate!
+Why would I care about your ablation study if I did not know its overall impact is when compared to the state-of-the-art?
+This is what the macros are for!

 ### Fix
 ```markdown